ddsky/api-league-clients/ruby/docs/HumorApi.md

 - **Accept**: application/json

-## search_memes
+## search_memes_api

-> <SearchMemes200Response> search_memes(opts)
+> <SearchMemesAPI200Response> search_memes_api(opts)

-Search Memes
+Search Memes API

-With over 200,000 memes, you'll surely find something funny.
-You can even search for text within memes and filter by user ratings.
+Search over 300,000 memes by keyword, rating, and age.
+Most memes are stills (images) but using the media-type you can also get videos.
+You can even search for text within memes.
+You'll surely find something funny.

 ### Examples